-"My foremost concern is that the process be conducted in a way that is open to the public, above board and nonpartisan," said Bayh.
+"My foremost concern is that the process be conducted in a way that is open to the public, above board and non-partisan," said Bayh.

 Three of the four recounts the

-Three of the four recounts the commission will conduct will be in north central Indiana.
+commission will conduct will be in north central Indiana.